marktr11/marktr11/README.md

 ## About Me

 I am a Data Science undergraduate with a deep enthusiasm for Machine Learning and Artificial Intelligence.
-My interests lie in developing innovative solutions, particularly in Recommendation Systems and Trading Algorithms.
+My interests lie in developing innovative solutions, particularly in Recommendation Systems, Trading Algorithms and Robo-Advisors.

 ## Let's Connect